bestia-dev-archived/mem1_phonegap/README.md

 ```
 phonegap serve
 ```
+This will also prepare the platforms and plugin and modules folder and download all it needs.
 # Running the code on Win10 in the browser
 6. Open the browser with the URL the command have printed.
 Something like 192.168.0.14:3000 It will open the app in the browser.
 The application works as intended.